 - Cradle berthing for deeper draft fin keel yachts in the centre of the outer harbour (you will need to provide your own cradles).

 - Please take note of the safety equipment provided and its location.
-Port Control is a 24 hour watch keeping system employing CCTV surveillance.
+Local Port Services is a 24 hour watch keeping system employing CCTV surveillance.

-- Raise the alarm, contact Port Control or the Lighthouse.
+- Raise the alarm, contact Local Port Services or the Lighthouse.
 Harbour staff will contact the fire services if they have not already been called.
 Clear the area of any people particularly down wind of fire.
 Leave the area in an orderly manner.

 - Ensure that your craft is properly secured with bow, stern lines and springs adequate to requirements.